Bkamahl/ReservableRooms/README.md

 # ReservableRooms

-#### This addon allows you to create a reservable spot anywhere in the map, if you are able to edit the map and add the entity.
+#### This addon allows you to create a reservable spot anywhere in the map.

 ## Features: